 The telephone wire used to connect the Notebook PC's internal modem should have either two or four wires (only two wires (telephone line #1) is used by the modem) and should have an RJ-11 connector on both ends.
-Connect one end to the modem port and the other end to an analog telephone wall socket (the ones found in recidential buildings).
-Once the driver is setup, the mode found in residential buildings).
+Connect one end to the modem port and the other end to an analog telephone wall socket (the ones found in residential buildings).
 Once the driver is setup, the modem is ready to use.